MargaretAN9/Peggy/README.md

 The program records a video demonstrating different processing modes from a Raspberry Pi camera #program tested on raspberry pi (strectch) with v2 camera (June 2018).
 Image is displayed at default settings between modes for comparison.
 Over 40 different settings are displayed.
 See https://projects.raspberrypi.org/en/projects/getting-started-with-picamera for more info on picamera.
 Video is recorded in h264 format, use omxplayer FILENAME.h264 to see video on raspberry pi (use terminal).
 Application: program is useful to see preset processing options available with picamera.
 See example demo videos at: https://www.youtube.com/watch?v=MCXqdq1Xw9A

 #### exposuremosaic.py
-Creates exposure matrix Raspberry camera settings: Manual Raspberry Pi cameras settings are described in https://picamera.readthedocs.io/en/release-1.13/fov.html.
+Creates exposure matrix of two different Raspberry Pi  camera settings: Manual Raspberry Pi cameras settings are described in https://picamera.readthedocs.io/en/release-1.13/fov.html.
 Some at the major exposure control settings for the V2 camera are listed below:
 --shutter_speed - controls exposure times, max length is 10 sec.
 Related to frame rate.
 --ISO - ISO controls sensitivity of the camera (by adjusting the analog_gain and digital_gain).
 Values are between 0 (auto) and 1600.
 The actual value used when iso is explicitly set will be one of the following values (whichever is closest): 100, 200, 320, 400, 500, 640, 800.
 --AWB - Auto white balance controls (red, blue) gains and ‘balances’ the color.
 Matrix set for exposure time vs ISO.

 #### picameravidwithimagecapture.py
-test camera program -tested with Raspberrty Pi camera v2.1.
 Program provides xx sec alignment preview and records jpg image.
 Application: align spectrometer or focus microscope.
 Annotates with filename and datetime. picameravidwithimagecapturecv.py
 Shows video and captures image using picmaera and opencv.
 From https://www.pyimagesearch.com/2015/03/30/accessing-the-raspberry-pi-camera-with-opencv-and-python/.
 Press q to quit